Contributed by Nora Stasio

 Sometimes bridging the generation gap can be stressful.
 How many of us have been in this sort of scenario:

 Grandpa comes to visit for Father’s Day.
 Your young son says hello politely, then goes straight back to the couch to play ‘Minecraft’ alone on his iPad.
-Grandpa doesn’t seem to mind, he just wants to watch golf on TV.
+Grandpa doesn’t seem to mind, he just wants to watch golf on TV and play his own different kind of games – online slots at his favorite online casino without AAMS (he is Italian after all!)
 Sure, they’re in the same room, but they’re in their own little worlds, not interacting.
 You’d love to see them bond by partaking in some sort of game together, but what might they both enjoy?
 You need something colorful and stimulating enough to hold your son’s attention, but relaxing and accessible enough for slower-moving Grandpa.

 There are actually a lot of games that fulfill those requirements, games that young and old can enjoy together and create happy memories while playing.
 Here are 7 of the best games for seniors to play with children.

 The Nintendo Wii and the Wii U are family-friendly video game consoles.
 The motion control technology in these devices is easy for children and seniors alike to get the hang of.
 Wii Sports is one of the best games I can recommend.
 You can play favorite sports like Baseball, Tennis, Bowling, and Golf in your home, with only a few flicks of the wrist, rather than having to run, jump, and sweat on an actual playing field.